Trump Gold Card Visa Cost: Complete 2026 Breakdown

 Global Golden Visa Programs Comparison

-United States EB-5 (existing) $800,000 – $1,050,000 5 years Established program, TEA discounts available
+United States EB-5 (existing) $800,000 – $1,050,000 (investment) 5 years Established program, TEA discounts, investment may be returned

 Portugal Golden Visa 500,000 (~$540,000) 5 years EU residency, minimal physical presence required